Hoffman (film): Development

-In August 1969, the film was announced by Bryan Forbes, with Sinéad Cusack and Peter Sellers, for Associated British Picture Corporation, later, one of the first greenlit by Bryan Forbes while he was head of EMI Films.
+In August 1969, production of the film was announced by Bryan Forbes, with Sinéad Cusack and Peter Sellers, for Associated British Picture Corporation. it was one of the first films greenlit by Forbes and was the third film of the Forbes' regime to start filming, following And Soon the Darkness and The Man Who Haunted Himself.
+Forbes called Hoffman "the first British financed film that Peter Sellers has appeared in in recent memory."

 Filming

-The film was shot in the autumn of 1969, including seven weeks at Elstree Studios and a week on location at Thames Embankment and Wimbledon Common.
+The film was shot from 8 September to 24 November 1969, including seven weeks at Elstree Studios and a week on location at Thames Embankment and Wimbledon Common.
+Gelber was excluded from the film set after being over critical of the producer and director.